rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 ## Overview

-This manual will introduce [Wandisco](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) as a recommended tool to set up bi-directional sync between Gen1 and Gen2.
+This manual will introduce [Wandisco](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) as a recommended tool to set up bi-directional sync between Gen1 and Gen2 using the Replication feature.
 Below will be covered as part of this guide:

   *  Live replication from Gen1 to Gen2

   *  Data Consistency Check

-  *  Application update for ADF, ADB and SQL DWH
+  *  Application update for ADF, ADB and SQL DWH workloads

 Considerations for using the bi-directional sync pattern: